anthonykoch/vue-calc/readme.md

 # Calculator

+Basically this as a component https://codepen.io/anthonykoch/pen/xVQOwb

+This isn't on NPM for a reason, it's a calculator I built very early on in my programming career.
+It's likely broken in some area, but someone asked to make it a standalone component, so here it is.

 ## Font

 The font used default font is Source Sans Pro, but you have to include it yourself.
 If I remember correctly, overriding styles would be something like this (in a non-scoped style tag):